Unlabeled sample compression schemes for oriented matroids: Preliminary definitions and first results

 The above technical definition has a simpler topological interpretation.
-On one hand, 0-dimensional intersections of hyperplanes, i.e. points, correspond to cocircuits of $\A$, hence these are the vertices of the cocircuit graph.
+On one hand, 0-dimensional intersections of pseudo-hyperplanes, i.e.~points, correspond to cocircuits of $\A$, hence these are the vertices of the cocircuit graph.
 On the other hand, the 1-dimensional intersections, i.e. pseudo-lines, can be seen as sequences of cocircuits that lie on them.
-Then two cocircuits $X_1,X_2$ are adjacent if they lie consecutive on a pseudo-line, and the edge is oriented from $X_1$ to $X_2$ if following the line from $X_1$ to $X_2$ leads us to the "point at the infinity" that is on the positive side of the hyperplane $H_f$ (equivalently, the line is oriented to cross $H_f$ from the negative to the positive side), oriented from $X_2$ to $X_1$ if it lies on the negative side (equivalently, the line is oriented to cross $H_f$ from the positive to the negative side), or not oriented if the line and the hyperplane $H_f$ intersect only in the "point at the infinity", (equivalently, the line does not cross $H_f$).
+Then two cocircuits $X_1,X_2$ are adjacent if they lie consecutive on a pseudo-line.
+The edge is oriented from $X_1$ to $X_2$ if following the line from $X_1$ to $X_2$ leads us to the "point at the infinity" that is on the positive side of the hyperplane $H_f$, and is oriented from $X_2$ to $X_1$ if it lies on the negative side (equivalently, the line is oriented to cross $H_f$ from the negative to the positive side).
+Finally, it is not oriented if the line and the hyperplane $H_f$ intersect only in the "point at the infinity", (equivalently, the line does not cross $H_f$).
+This means that all the edges on a single line are ether undirected, or form a directed path.
 For an example, see Figure \ref{fig:2}.

-Finally, let $\A=(\M,g)$ be an affine OM, a halfspace of an OM $\M=(U,\overline{\L})$, and $f\in U$ one of its elements, $f\neq g$.
+Finally, let $\A=(\M,g)$ be an affine OM, a halfspace of an OM $\M=(U,\L')$, and $f\in U$ one of its elements, $f\neq g$.
 For $S\in \{+,-\}^V, V\subseteq U$, define the \emph{polyhedron} $\P(S)$ as $\P(S) = \{X \in \L \mid X_e = \{S_e,0\} \text{ for all } e\in V\}$.
 Topologically a polyhedron corresponds to the intersection of closed halfspaces.
 The cocircuits of $\A$ that lie in $\P(S)$ induce a subgraph in the directed cocircuit graph of $\A$ with respect to the orientation defined by $f$.
 We call this graph the \emph{graph of a program}.
 The task of the \emph{oriented matroid (OM) program} $(\M,g,f,P(S))$ is to find a cocircuit $X$ of $\A=(\M,g)$ that lies in the polyhedron $\P(S)$ and has no in-edges in the graph of the program, oriented with the respect to $f$.
 We call such $X$ an \emph{optimal} solution to the OM program.
-See Figure \ref{fig:2}, for an example.
+See again Figure \ref{fig:2}, for an example.